giantorth/ESPHomeLifx/README.md

 # ESPHomeLifx
 Port of Lifx protocol to ESPHome.io firmware.

+My #1 motivation in creating this was so I could host a giant light show using Light DJ (https://lightdjapp.com/).
+This app gives amazing light effects and supports 128 simultaneous bulbs using the lifx lan protocol.

 !!!
 Warning !!!
 If you add this component it should be the last item in the YAML or it might cause the ESP to crash.